 What is platelet-rich plasma injection?

-Injecting platelet-rich plasma (PRP) into a joint space or tendon is an increasingly common and proven treatment method for pain relief.
+The injection of platelet-rich plasma (PRP) into a joint space or tendon is an increasingly common treatment method that has been proven to relieve pain.
 It has several indications and involves very few risks.
 The use of a medical imaging device (ultrasound or fluoroscopy) allows the injection site to be precisely targeted while avoiding contact with nerves and blood vessels as much as possible.

 - Wrist and hand

 Make sure you have your doctor’s prescription on hand to book an appointment for an infiltration.